new-coyote/nuevo-coyote/site/workshop/unlock-your-empathy-at-work-intro-course.md

 repeat: ''
 partners: []
 seo:
-  title: ''
+  title: Empathy for Managers
-  meta_description: ''
+  meta_description: 'Professional development for mangers, team leaders, and others
+    in positions of authority. '
   noindex: false
 eleventyExcludeFromCollections: true

 ---
-This course is designed to illustrate the principle that empathy is everything.
+Empathy is one of the soft skills that so often make or break a leader, and is so rarely taught or talked about in professional development.
+Some believe that it can't be taught.
+However, it can be developed and there are lots of techniques we can learn and use to access our empathy as leaders.

+In this course you will:

+* Learn how to use collaborative problem solving in the workplace
+* Familiarize yourself with multiple review processes and theories in order to choose the best one for your department
+* Develop your personal management style
+* Practice direct, clear and kind communication

 Intermediate and ongoing practice courses also available.

 [Contact us for more info]()